-To put to bed a popular misconception, you should not use BLEACH to kill damp on the wall as it will only work when you try and clean mold and mildew from tiles or other non absorbent surface.
+To put to bed a popular misconception, you should not use bleach to kill damp on the wall as it will only work when you try and clean mould and mildew from tiles or other non absorbent surface.

-If you use bleach to clean damp and mould on a wall, it will CREATE MORE DAMP because the water in the bleach will be sucked into the wall, giving the damp the water it needs to start growing again.
+If you use spray bleach to clean damp and mould on a wall, it will create more damp because the water contained in the bleach will be sucked into the wall, giving the damp the water it needs to start growing again.

-To remove mold from interior walls in the home, use something like a mould remover kit for £29.95 from Twistfix (item #MCSKITBOX) which includes all the protective wear needed too, or a cheaper option would be to buy Domestos Professional Mould Free Cleaner 750ml Ref 7517945 from ukofficedirect.co.uk for only £4,54.
+To remove mould from interior walls in the home, use something like a mould remover kit for £29.95 from Twistfix (item #MCSKITBOX) which includes all the protective wear needed too, or a cheaper option would be to buy Domestos Professional Mould Free Cleaner 750ml Ref 7517945 from ukofficedirect.co.uk for only £4.54.